Developer Considerations

 1. Request deployment permissions from your network administrator.

-2. Authenticate before deployment using the CLI proxy, manual token injection, or Foundry headers.
+2. Authenticate before deployment using the CLI proxy, or manual token injection in request headers.

 3. Configure function permissions in the Admin Panel immediately after deployment.
 All functions default to Forbidden.